What is Value Stream Mapping?

 Healthcare Value Stream Mapping

 The goal of value stream mapping in healthcare is to optimize the patient journey, or processes that support the patient journey.
+This means making the treatment of patients more effective, timely, cost-efficient and high-quality.

 The focus of mapping is to improve processes that support caregivers and employees by distinguishing process steps which create value from those which don’t (rework, wait times, etc.), and build in quality by eliminating waste.